-One of the most important features of the Surface Analyst 5001 is its innovative use of top-down imaging of the deposited drop, rather than the side view used by laboratory-type goniometers.
+One of the most important features of the Handheld Surface Analyst is its innovative use of top-down imaging of the deposited drop, rather than the side view used by laboratory-type goniometers.

 Brighton Science's top-down approach allows contact angle measurements to be obtained on surfaces of real-world objects that have features or orientations that prevent side viewing of a drop.
 Examples of these types of surfaces include: a populated circuit board, a tiny catheter, a machined metal casting, or a rough composite material surface where the hills and valleys prevent seeing the drop's edge with a side view.